pvelissariou1/ADC-WW3-NWM-SCHISM-NEMS/README.md

 # The contents of this file will change.
-This file contains some instructions of how to build the NEMS application.
+This file contains some generic instructions of how to build the NEMS application.
 For SCHISM only please try:

 ```bash
 ./build.sh --component "SCHISM" --compiler intel --clean -2